dl4sits/BreizhCrops/readme.md

 ### Hyperparameter Search

 Initialize a model with randomly selected hyperparameters.
-Possible arguments for the models are: "LSTM", "TransformerEncoder", "TempCNN", "MSResnet", "StarRNN" and "InceptionTime".
+Possible arguments for the models are: "LSTM", "TransformerEncoder", "TempCNN", "MSResNet", "StarRNN" and "InceptionTime".
 ```
 cd examples
 python tune.py TempCNN